How Can Your Savings Account Balance Impact CIBIL Score

 Can an Individual’s Savings Account Balance Affect their CIBIL Score?

 Savings are not a credit product and therefore, do not have a direct impact on your CIBIL score.
 Everything that affects your CIBIL score makes its way into your CIBIL report.
-You will not find your savings in your CIBIL report as they do not directly affect your CIBIL score.
 However, your savings balance account may affect your repayment capacity and therefore, your CIBIL score indirectly.
-When you apply for a loan, your lender may check your savings account balance to decide the loan amount you are eligible for.
-However, your savings account balance will have no impact on your credit score.

 What Factors that Affect Your CIBIL Score?